 All these unique features make the nepali festival Magh Sankranti a special festival, deeply ingrained in the cultural and religious traditions of Nepal, and celebrated with great enthusiasm and joy by many different communities.
 In short, Makar Sankranti is a festival that has been celebrated for centuries in the Hindu tradition, and its origins are likely rooted in ancient religious and agricultural practices.
 The festival has evolved over time, but it continues to be an important event in the cultural and religious calendar of Nepal and other parts of South Asia.

 If you are interested in experiencing this interesting festival and witness the significances of Maghe Sankranti, your best option is to visit Nepal around the month of January.
-The festival of Maghe Sankranti will be celebrated on the 15th of January, 2023, on a Sunday.
+The festival of Maghe Sankranti will be celebrated on Monday, 15th of January, 2024.
 You can also have the chance to experience the diverse customs and cultures of the Tharu Community.
 To learn more about taking part in Nepali festivals and to get further information, get in touch with us.